revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-DataReader is an object of ADO.Net that provides access to the data from the requested data source.
-It reads the data sequentially from a data source like Oracle, MS SQL, or MS Access.
+DataReader is an object of ADO.Net that provides access to the data from the requested data source.It reads the data sequentially from a data source like Oracle, MS SQL, or MS Access.

 </blockquote>